 To successfully convert VB to C#, the algorithm producing polylines was rewritten in three simple steps:

 - First, VBA was converted to VB6

-Having conducted partial conversion, we proceeded with the manual migration of several complex algorithms, which couldn’t be rewritten with an automatic converter.
+Having conducted partial conversion, we proceeded with the manual migration of several complex algorithms – we couldn’t convert VB to C# with an automatic converter.

 2. Manual conversion

 To smoothly convert VB to C#, our team: